Finch's Quarterly Review: Style and production

-FQR's look is that of a broadsheet newspaper, in the fashion of Ritz Magazine of the 70's and early 80's.
-The production design has been carried out by Nick Foulkes and Art Director Tristram Fetherstonhaugh.
+FQR's look was that of a broadsheet newspaper, in the fashion of Ritz Magazine of the 70's and early 80's.
+The production design was carried out by Nick Foulkes and Art Director Tristram Fetherstonhaugh.
 Princess Elisabeth von Thurn und Taxis served as Features Editor, followed by Emilia Hungerford.
-The magazine's current Managing Editor is Tom Chamberlin.
-The issues themselves range in pagination but are usually kept under 40 pages.
-Distribution is via subscription.
+The magazine's last Managing Editor was Tom Chamberlin, who served from 2010 to 2013.
+The issues themselves ranged in pagination but were usually kept under 40 pages.
+Distribution was via subscription.